 There is exposure to foreign exchange rate risks, since Sigma operates in several countries, most notably the U.S. Dollar and the Euro conversion to Pesos.
-In order to report consolidated financial statements, Sigma must effectively convert multiple currencies into a single reporting currency.
+To report consolidated financial statements, Sigma must effectively convert multiple currencies into a single reporting currency.
 Fluctuations in currency rates could affect the income statement, even if local currency results remain the same.
-Changes relative to the value of the Peso vis-à-vis the U.S. Dollar have an effect on operating results.
+Changes relative to the value of the Peso vis-à-vis the U.S. Dollar influence operating results.